-I am the mother of two beautiful little girls.
+I am the mother of five children.

->

-> I am the survivor of an eating disorder.
+I am the survivor of an eating disorder.

 Those two statements independently carry a lifetime of worry, but when placed in proximity to one another, they terrify me.